West Cross Lease Extension - Free Consultation

 It may end up saving you thousands.

-It is generally considered that a property with more than 100 years remaining is worth approximately the equivalent as a freehold.
-Where an further 90 years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years in the future.
+It is generally considered that a property with over one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an further 90 years added to all but the shortest lease, the property will be worth the same as a freehold for many years in the future.

 Lender Requirement